General Submissions Guidelines

 Africa in Dialogue publishes unsolicited individual and book interviews.
 We are excited and grateful that you’re considering us as a home for your work.

-Our submissions window opens 1st of November, and year-round.
+Our submissions window is open year-round.
 Our mission is to create a hub of dialogues about Africa by Africans.
-Come on, submit your interviews, its free.
+Come on, submit your interviews, it’s free.

 About Our Interviews

 We are drawn to creative, original and unpublished interviews no longer than 10 000 words.
 We accept interviews between African interviewers and storytellers.
 Our definition of an African is an individual who is born in an African country, a citizen of an African Country, or an individual that has at least one parent who is/who was an African.
 An African storyteller is any creative who uses their art-form to tell stories.
 This includes writers, filmmakers, bloggers, journalists, songwriters, music composers, painters, visual artists, comic writers, illustrators, photographers etc.

 We seek to publish interviews that are organic and fluid in nature; the kind that shifts and illuminates African realities, narratives and philosophies.
 We believe that an interview is an art that requires a conscious engagement of both the interviewee and interviewer, and so we love it when interviewers also share their thoughts and reflections.

 We are not specific about the subjects or topics within your interviews, as long as they bring insights about Africa and her people.
 We are looking for diversity; so, do check our past interviews, books and issues to see the African storytellers we have already interviewed.
 While we don’t restrict from interviewing past guests, we do encourage interviews with new guests as there are so many talented African storytellers who deserve to be celebrated.

 Africa in Dialogue published 10 contributors in our First Issue, another 10 in our Second Issue and now we hope to publish more interviews by more contributors.
 We hope that you will join us on our mission to archive African voices.